heritai/stylehive-dashboard/README.md

 3. Regenerate the dataset.

 ### Fine-tune Recommendation Models
--   Modify confidence thresholds in `MarketBasketAnalyzer`.
+1. Modify confidence thresholds in `MarketBasketAnalyzer`.
--   Change SVD components in `CollaborativeFilteringRecommender`.
+2. Change SVD components in `CollaborativeFilteringRecommender`.
--   Adjust hybrid weights in `HybridRecommender`.
+3. Adjust hybrid weights in `HybridRecommender`.

 ### Integrate New Visualizations
--   Extend the dashboard in `app.py`.
+1. Extend the dashboard in `app.py`.
--   Add new chart types using Plotly.
+2. Add new chart types using Plotly.
--   Create custom business metrics in `insights.py`.
+3. Create custom business metrics in `insights.py`.

 ## ⚠️ Important Notes

--   **Synthetic Data**: The project uses synthetically generated data solely for demonstration purposes.
+-   **Synthetic Data**: The project uses synthetically generated data for demonstration purposes only.
--   **Simplified Models**: While effective for demonstration, real-world systems may require more sophisticated algorithms and models.
+-   **Simplified Models**: While effective for demonstration, real-world systems typically require more sophisticated algorithms and models.
--   **Scalability**: Production-grade systems require further considerations for scalability with large datasets.
+-   **Scalability**: Production-grade systems require further considerations for scalability and performance with large datasets.
 -   **Privacy**: Handling real customer data mandates stringent privacy and security protocols.

 ## 🧪 CI/CD Pipeline